revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Show Answer</b></summary>

-> It will read the content from the `file.txt` until the end of file.
+> It will read the content from the `file.txt` until the end of the file.

 <details><summary><b>Explanation</b></summary>